TheoCarme/PixelwiseRegression21Joints/readme.md

   |     |
   |     |-- BoundingBox.txt
 ```
+### Pretrained models

+You can also download the pretrained models [here](https://github.com/IcarusWizard/PixelwiseRegression/releases/tag/v1.0)
+You can either download *HAND17_default_final.pt* or *MSRA_models.tar.gz* and place them in `./Model`
+*MSRA_models.tar.gz* needs to be unzipped as it contains one model per subject in the dataset.

 ## Train
 Run `python train.py --dataset <dataset_name>`, `dataset_name` can be chose from `NYU`, `ICVL` and `HAND17`.